menu

 Pullman is a very small town located in the state of Michigan.
 With a population of 2,805 people and just one neighborhood, Pullman is the 292nd largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Pullman is generally considered to be a blue-collar town.
-35.91% of the Pullman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Pullman, you'll notice that it is more blue-collar than most other communities in America.
+35.91% of Pullman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pullman is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Pullman who work in sales jobs (15.68%), food service (9.50%), and office and administrative support (8.19%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pullman is worth considering.